thebouv/thebouv.github.io/README.md

 # thebouvdotcom
 Just my simple little website.

-Nothing much here but two vertical/horizontal centered buttons to my Twitter and LinkedIn profiles.
+Nothing much here but three vertical/horizontal centered buttons to my Twitter, LinkedIn, and GitHub profiles.

 What more do you need on a personal site?